zackattack01/algorithms_notes/stanford_algos_course1/guiding_principles.md

 - Also bench marks for given n, but typically worst-case is the easiest to analyze and most important

-### Guiding Principle II: Ignore constants and lower order factors
+### Guiding Principle II: Ignore leading constants and lower order factors

-- Constant factors and lower order terms are generally ignored
+- Leading constant factors and lower order terms aren't typically taken into account in an analysis
-  - There will be big enough difference between languages, compilers, optimizations, etc that these can be tough to account for accurately
+  - There will be big enough differences between languages, compilers, optimizations, etc that these can be tough to account for accurately
-  - These can also cause us lose focus of what can make our algorithms more scalable
+  - These can also cause us lose focus of what will make our algorithms more scalable

 ### Guiding Principle III: Asymptotic Analysis